Daoist Traditions College Policies

 Study at Daoist Traditions requires respecting differing points of view and different heritages of Chinese Medicine.
 We are committed to an academically rigorous program, which challenges students to transform emotionally, spiritually, and intellectually.
 Because of this, we seek students who are committed to personal cultivation and growth as well as to their learning.
-It is essential that all members of the Daoist Traditions community share a commitment to
+All members of the Daoist Traditions community must share a commitment to

 - ground all actions in honesty, integrity, and compassion;

 - embrace the philosophy and spirit of Chinese medicine;

 - respect the wisdom of our teachers and embrace the spirit of cooperation;